Duration: approx. 30hrs a week for 3 months, Summer 2015

 Funding: $3000, Available through the Miller Worley Center dispensed through the MHC UAF System.

-How to Apply: Students must apply to this position through Lyon Net by midnight Feb 28.
-Students must submit a cover letter describing their interests, experiences, and how this internship fits their career interest, a resume and letter of reference/reccomendation.
+How to Apply: Students must apply to this position through Lyon Net by midnight March 8.
+Students must submit a cover letter describing their interests, experiences, and how this internship fits their career interest, a resume and letter of reference/recommendation.
 These documents can be uploaded to Lyon Net or emailed to email@example.com.

 Local Food Production

-GTC has launched an urban CSA program working with our partner farm, the Next Barn Over CSA, called GTC EATS.
-This program provides weekly veggie boxes to neighborhood residents on a sliding scale, to increase access to healthy, affordable produce in our food desert community.
-Interns working will help manage, develop and evaluate the program, and work with GTC youth and staff to develop materials and educational resources to help GTC EATS customers and other community members learn more about vegetables and healthy eating/cooking.
+We also run a CSA program with our partner farm, the Next Barn Over (Hadley, MA) called GTC EATS!.
+This program provides a weekly assortment of fresh local food to neighborhood residents on a sliding scale, and aims to increase access to healthy, affordable produce in what has been described as a food desert by many health and government officials.
+Interns working with us will assist in managing, developing and evaluating the program, and will work with GTC youth and staff to keep the program on good standing throughout the summer.

 Conservation As Sustainable Living

-In an effort to increase water conservation and sustainability, GtC integrates perennial food-producing plants into garden systems that also work to prevent erosion.
-Fruits and vegetables are transported by a bicycle-powered delivery service, reducing air pollution and promoting healthy lifestyle choices.
+In an effort to increase water conservation and sustainability, GTC integrates perennial food-producing plants into garden systems and employ rain gardens that also work to prevent erosion.
+Almost all of the produce grown by GTC is transported by bicycle, reducing air pollution and promoting healthy lifestyle choices.
 Rain collection methods are utilized to reduce dependence on city water supply, and to practice low-input farming.
 The organization institutes different levels of alternative growing practices within its program that encourage gardening without the use of chemicals, pesticides, or fossil fuel-powered machinery.